hanjie-jiang/bias-to-action/_notes/engineering_and_data_structure/Overview/Engineering_and_Data_Structure_Overview.md

 ## Getting Started

-1. **Begin with Hash Tables**: Start with the Hash Tables Overview to understand the fundamental concepts, then explore Python implementations
+1. **Begin with Fundamentals**: Start with Hash Tables Overview and Recursion Fundamentals to understand core concepts
+2. **Explore Data Structures**: Study hash tables for efficient lookups and recursion for algorithmic thinking
-2. **Practice with Problems**: Work through the problem-solving sections to see practical applications
+3. **Practice with Problems**: Work through the problem-solving sections to see practical applications
-3. **Study Patterns**: Learn common patterns and time complexity analysis
+4. **Study Patterns**: Learn common patterns, recursive techniques, and time complexity analysis
-4. **Prepare for Interviews**: Use the interview strategies and practice problems
+5. **Prepare for Interviews**: Use the interview strategies and practice problems

 Each section includes practical examples, code implementations, and common interview questions to help you master these concepts.